vaimo/composer-patches/README.md

 some extra options, it's possible to declare new patcher commands or override the existing ones by adding a new section to the "extra" of the project's composer.json.
 Note that this example is a direct copy of what is built into the plugin.
 Changes to existing definitions are applied recursively.

+_Note that by default, user does not really have to declare any of this, but everything can be overridden._

 ```json
 {